-He communicates with unmistakable clarity, riveting his eyes on you as he spoke.
+He communicated with unmistakable intensity, riveting his unblinking eyes uncomfortably on you.
 He always knew the substance of an issue.
 He had an unsurpassed feel for politics.

 Nevada's 23d governor is, like his friend Jack Davis, fond of boxing.
-He was wounded in the Korean War and he walks evenly with one real leg.
-Many Nevadans see him as the state's best governor, as fair, as a straight-shooter, a real person; as a man's man who set an example of statesmanship by avoiding the regionalism that was "Battle Born" in Nevada.
+He was wounded in the Korean War.
+Many Nevadans see him as the state's best governor, as fair, as a straight-shooter, a real person; as a man's man who set an example by avoiding regionalism.
 He could shame greedy lobbyists and errant state employees.
 Once in Winnemucca, just after being elected, he came near fisticuffs with a state employee.
-He has a reputation for going directly to the source of problems and would personally make phone calls at any hour to reprimand state employees who, in his eyes, had brought discredit to state service.
-To this day he prefers that people call him directly about an issue.
+He has a reputation for going directly to the source of problems and would make calls at any hour to reprimand state employees who, in his eyes, had brought discredit to state service.

-He volunteers his services: making coffee at a shelter for the homeless in Las Vegas; working with the Israeli army repairing diesel engines.
+He volunteers his services for others: making coffee at a shelter for the homeless in Las Vegas; working with the Israeli army repairing diesel engines.

-I first met him when he came to the Elko Kiwanis Club's Buckaroo Breakfast in the Elko City Park at County Fair time in 1974.
+I first met him when he came to the Elko Kiwanis Club's Buckaroo Breakfast in the Elko City Park at fair time in 1974.
 I cooked eggs for the fund-raiser.
-I met him again in 1989, when he wanted to see the NNCC diesel shop.
+I met him again, in 1989, when he wanted to see the NNCC diesel shop.
 He asked me if McMullen Hall still had a leaking roof.
 "You remember that?"
 I asked, astonished.
 He smiled.
 McMullen Hall had been built 16 years earlier.

-When I entered his office at the "Las Vegas Sun" for an interview on a June day in 1992, he was studying pictures under the title of "Butcher of Bagdad, Saddam Hussein."
-I thought to myself, "Big Mike is still the governor in many ways."
+When I entered his office at the Las Vegas Sun for an interview, I thought to myself, "Big Mike is still the governor in many ways."
 His column, "Where I Stand," carries weight.

 Paul Laxalt tried to get a fair housing bill passed during his time as governor.
 But he was unable to do that.
 In 1971 I was within one vote of getting such a bill passed, and the key to it was a senior senator named Archie Pozzi from Carson City.
 He was not only a very effective senator but also a friend of mine.
-And I knew that he wanted a college in Carson, and I wanted it there too.
+And I knew that he wanted a community college in Carson, and I wanted it there too.
 But I had to use it as a bargaining chip.
-I finally told him that the next college wouldn't be going up in Carson.
-It would be going up in Reno because Senator Coe Swobe was going to vote for fair housing.
+I finally told him that the next community college wouldn't be going up in Carson.
+It would be going up in Reno because Senator Cole Swope was going to vote for fair housing.

-I remember Archie saying, "You live in Carson, and you can't turn us down for a college."
+I remember Archie saying, "You live in Carson, and you can't turn us down for a community college."